 Irish Flowers and Plants

-Bells of Ireland - Bells of Ireland are distinctive and stately plants, grown for their tall, dark green spires, thickly covered by lighter green, bell-shaped (leaves).
+Bells of Ireland are distinctive and stately plants, grown for their tall, dark green spires, thickly covered by lighter green, bell-shaped leaves.
 This annual plant grows 2-3 feet tall.
 The leaves are so lush, they all but hide the small white or pink flowers.
-Surprise, surprise, the Bells of Ireland are to native to Ireland……..
+Surprise, surprise, the Bells of Ireland are not native to Ireland……..
 More on Bells of Ireland

-The Irish Eyes Sunflower is a short 2 to 2 1/’2 feet tall.
+Sunflower, Irish Eyes – This sunflower variety is a short 2 to 2 1/’2 feet tall.
 But, it’s flower head grows with Irish pride, with yellow flower petals surrounding a green center.

 More About Today

 Holiday Insights, where every day in March is a holiday, a bizarre or wacky day, an observance, or a special event.
 Join us in the daily calendar fun each and every day of the year.